AmbryN/binance-trader-java/Readme.md

 * To send actual buy and sell orders on Binance (currently being tested on Binance's Testnet)

 Planned features :
-* Set the strategy's variable (eg. oservation period, number of periods) used to execute said strategy
+* Set the strategy's variable (e.g. observation period, number of periods) used to execute said strategy
-* Improve User input experience and associated code
-* Set the logging level
+* Allow to set logging level
 * Log transactions to File and/or Database

 ## Usage